omnipenguin/jrevolver/README.md

 }
 ```

-A property in file that is included with "DEFAULTS" will be overridden by an identically named map in the root JSON file
+A property in a file that is included with "DEFAULTS" will be overridden by an identically named map in the root JSON file

 `metaData.json`
 ```